 Another popular drinking joint in Shinbashi is the Shinbashi Dry-Dock.
 This nautically-themed lager bar boasts state-of-the-art beer dispensers and 60 bottled beer variants, which are continually changing, and imported beers at a reasonable price.
 One can engage in casual conversations with fellow beer drinkers at the 12-seater bar or reserve a space on the bar’s second floor for ¥500 per head.
 The brewmaster also offers some house recommendations for those who would like to try beers other than the more familiar brands.

-Shinbashi is the favorite entertainment district of Japanese workers in Tokyo.
+Check out any of these establishments on our guide to Where to Eat in Shinbashi and discover the favorite entertainment district of Japanese workers in Tokyo.
 And while the Japanese people are world-known for being industrious, Shinbashi reminds visitors to Japan that all work and no play makes Jack a dull boy.